cylerc/JASR_AH/GitHubREADME.md

 Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. (in revision).
 Bone Isotopes, Eggshell and Turkey Husbandry at Arroyo Hondo Pueblo.
 Journal of Archaeoloical Science: Reports.

-NOTES All data required to perform the analyses can be found in (Conrad et al. in revision).
+NOTES All data required to perform the analyses can be found in (Conrad et al. 2015).
 The script was run using R version 3.1.1 on Mac OS X 10.8.5

-Reference: Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W. in revision.
+Reference: Conrad, C., Jones, E.L., Newsome, S.D. and Schwartz, D.W.
+2015.
+Arroyo Hondo Pueblo Turkey Analysis and Scanning Electron Microscope Data  [dataset].
+University of New Mexico. http://hdl.handle.net/1928/29606

 License: